eslint/rfcs/designs/2022-unused-disable-directive-flexible-config/README.md

 ### Code Changes

+See this [Draft PR](https://github.com/eslint/eslint/pull/17212) of phase 1 code changes.

+- `conf/default-cli-options.js` - default to `undefined` for new CLI option `--report-unused-disable-directives-severity`
+- `lib/cli.js` - convert `--report-unused-disable-directives` and `--report-unused-disable-directives-severity` to `reportUnusedDisableDirectives`
-- `lib/config/flat-config-schema.js` - also support string / number type, add new default value
+- `lib/config/flat-config-schema.js` - support boolean or string value for `linterOptions.reportUnusedDisableDirectives`
-- `lib/options.js` - support new options and types of values
-  - Something like `type: "Boolean|String|Number"` and `enum: ["true", "false", "error", "warn", "off", "0", "1", "2"]`
-- When processing the config or CLI options, convert any boolean value provided to a severity level
+- `lib/linter/linter.js` - normalize string or boolean for `linterOptions.reportUnusedDisableDirectives` to a severity string, add new default value of `warn` in phase 2
-- Anywhere `reportUnusedDisableDirectives` is passed around as a boolean needs to change to using a severity level
-- In addition to testing `reportUnusedDisableDirectives` as a boolean, we'll also need to test it as a severity level

-Luckily, `reportUnusedDisableDirectives` is already stored as a severity level in much of the underlying code.
+- `lib/options.js` add new CLI option `--report-unused-disable-directives-severity`
+- `tests/lib/cli.js` - test the CLI options
+- `tests/lib/linter/linter.js` - test the `reportUnusedDisableDirectives` config option

 ## Documentation